CM4all/pond/doc/index.rst

  Makes :option:`--per-site` create a directory for each site and create this file in each of them.

+.. option:: --per-site-nested

+ Makes :option:`--per-site` create a nested tree of directories instead of having one flat directory entry per site.

 The following filters are available:

 - :samp:`type=TYPE` shows only records of the specified type.